 Setting clear expectations is another key to being an effective remote manager.
 Team members need to understand the priorities for the week or month to allocate their brainpower usefully.
 By setting clear goals and priorities, you’re helping your team be more effective and minimizing room for confusion and inefficiencies.

 It’s also important to make sure that employees are clear on their roles and responsibilities.
 It’s a little easier to have an ‘all hands on deck’ mentality in an in-person setting.
 But when working in a remote workforce, it's harder for employees to see outside of their swimlane.
 By ensuring that employees are crystal clear in what their responsibilities consist of.

 One way to set expectations is by establishing OKRs with project milestones to stay on track of things.
 OKRs are transparent by definition, so they allow employees to get a big picture of what everyone is working on.
 They help build an open and transparent culture, in addition to enhanced communication techniques.

 - Utilize Technology

 With the sheer amount of technology that we have at our hands, remote teams can curate technology suites that work for their individual needs.
-Remote managers should utilize virtual meetings and chat services to stay up to date with their teams.
+Remote managers should utilize virtual meetings and chat services to stay up to date with their teams, You can also use virtual data rooms to store your important data there.
 Having the right tools in place means that you’re less likely to miss important deadlines and conversations.

 Technology can also help teams stay on top of their performance and development.
 Remote managers should ensure that they remain current with check-ins and 1-on-1s to proactively address employee concerns and give feedback.
 Hirebook’s check-in and 1-on-1 software help managers never miss a meeting to prioritize team development.